ValeriiVasin/backbone-subview/README.md

 var SearchView = View.extend({
   // listen to subviews events
   bubbleEvents: {
-    'userSearchResultSelected': 'onUserSearchResultSelected'
+    'UserSearchResult:selectUser': '_onUserSearchResultSelected'
   },

-  onUserSearchResultSelected: function(user) {
+  _onUserSearchResultSelected: function(payload) {
-    // do smth with user
+    // do smth with user `payload.user`
   }
 });

 // UserSearchResultView.js - deep nested view
 var UserSearchResultView = View.extend({
   events: {
-    'click': 'selectUser'
+    'click': '_onSearchResultClick'
   },

-  selectUser: function() {
+  _onSearchResultClick: function() {
-    // trigger event that could be handled by any parent view this.trigger('userSearchResultSelected', this.model.toJSON());
+    // trigger event that could be handled by any parent view this.trigger('UserSearchResult:selectUser', { user: this.model });
   }
 });
 ```

 Using `bubbleEvents` allows you to listen to child events without extra pain.
 Child events will be automatically proxied to any parent view that requests them, like DOM events.

-It allows you to avoid event namespaces soup and makes views more isolated.
+It allows you from global event bus and makes views more isolated.

 **Notice:** Bubble events handlers will be automatically bound to `this` as usual Backbone events handlers.

 **Notice:** You should create all your subviews with `this.initSubview()`, otherwise child/parent channel will be lost and communication will not be possible.

+**Best practices**

+* It is better to prefix all your view events with the `View` namespace.
+It helps to understand from what nested subview the event is coming.
+* It is better to use object for the payload.
+This will allow to extend payload without any issues in the future.

 ## destroySubviews([Backbone.View|Array(Backbone.View)])
 You could manually destroy all instantiated subviews: